writer/langchain-writer/docs/graph_tool.md

 1. The `GraphTool` does not support direct invocation through the `_run` method.
 Attempting to call this method will raise a `NotImplementedError`.

-2. When binding a `GraphTool` to a `ChatWriter`, the original `ChatWriter` object is modified in place, rather than creating a new instance with the tools bound.

-3. The `graph_ids` parameter is crucial as it specifies which knowledge graphs the model can access.
+2. The `graph_ids` parameter is crucial as it specifies which knowledge graphs the model can access.
 These IDs should correspond to knowledge graphs that have been created in your Writer account.

-4. The `subqueries` parameter controls whether the response includes the intermediate queries that Palmyra (Writer's model) used to retrieve information from the knowledge graph.
+3. The `subqueries` parameter controls whether the response includes the intermediate queries that Palmyra (Writer's model) used to retrieve information from the knowledge graph.

 ## Use cases